vladimiryardan/Taffy-Wiki/Index-of-API-Methods.md

 return noData().withStatus(404);
 ```

-### representationOf(any data, [string customRepresentationClass])
+### representationOf(any data [, string customRepresentationClass])

 **Use it inside:** responder methods inside your Resource CFCs (e.g. get, put, post, delete - as well as head, options, etc).<br/>
 **Parameters:**

 * data (any) - The data to return to the consumer.
-* _optional_ customRepresentationClass (string) - Dot-notation path to a custom CFC that will serialize your results.
+* _optional_ customRepresentationClass (string) - Dot-notation path to a custom CFC, or bean name, that will serialize your results.
 Defaults to included generic serializer which supports JSON.

 Data can be of any type, including complex data types like queries, structures, and arrays, as long as the serializer knows how to serialize them.
 For more information on using a custom representation class, **see [[Using a custom Representation Class]]**.

+### streamBinary(any binaryData [, string customRepresentationClass])

+**Use it inside:** responder methods inside your Resource CFCs (e.g. get, put, post, delete - as well as head, options, etc).<br/>
+**Parameters:**

+* binaryData (any) - the binary data to be streamed back to the consumer
+* _optional_ customRepresentationClass (string) - Dot-notation path to a custom CFC, or bean name, that will serialize your results.
+Defaults to included generic serializer which supports JSON.

+Use this method in place of `representationOf()` to return a stream of binary data.
+Useful for streaming things like dynamically generated PDFs.

+### streamFile(string fileName [, string customRepresentationClass])

+**Use it inside:** responder methods inside your Resource CFCs (e.g. get, put, post, delete - as well as head, options, etc).<br/>
+**Parameters:**

+* fileName (string) - fully qualified file path (eg c:\tmp\files.zip)
+* _optional_ customRepresentationClass (string) - Dot-notation path to a custom CFC, or bean name, that will serialize your results.
+Defaults to included generic serializer which supports JSON.

+Use this method in place of `representationOf()` to stream a file from disk (or VFS).

+### streamImage

+**Use it inside:** responder methods inside your Resource CFCs (e.g. get, put, post, delete - as well as head, options, etc).<br/>
+**Parameters:**

+* binaryData (any) - the binary, base64 encoded data of the image, to be streamed back to the consumer
+* _optional_ customRepresentationClass (string) - Dot-notation path to a custom CFC, or bean name, that will serialize your results.
+Defaults to included generic serializer which supports JSON.

+Use this method in place of `representationOf()` to stream an image from disk (or VFS).

 ### withHeaders(struct headerStruct)